Amyliamg/Stackinnerflow/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 # StackInnerFlow

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

 Getting simple information about the stock you bought is reallllly difficult.
 Currently, the Apps about stock trade often illustrates other informations for stock traders.
 However, as a beginner to just in the finance, it is really hard to understand them and trade those information to trade their stock.